fluxcd/flux/CONTRIBUTING.md

 Refer to the [building doc](site/building.md) to find out how to build from source.

-Refer to the [up-and-running with Flux Development](site/get-started-developing.md) doc for a walkthrough on developing Flux locally.
+Refer to the [Get Started Developing](site/get-started-developing.md) guide for a walkthrough on developing Flux locally.

 ### How to run the test suite